xuankimtran/docs-1/pages/katalon-studio/docs/aws-device-farm-integration.md

 ### Configure your Katalon project

 1. In Katalon Studio, open your desired Katalon Project.
-Prepare your Katalon test cases and test suites that can successfully run on local device.
+Prepare your Katalon test cases and test suites that can successfully run on your local device.

     Your mobile test case should start with the keyword: **Start Existing Application**.
 This is because AWS Device Farm already installs the application on devices under test before every run.
 To learn more about this mobile keyword, see [[Mobile] Start Existing Application](https://docs.katalon.com/katalon-studio/docs/mobile-keyword-start-existing-apps.html).